juanmangh/juanmangh.github.io/README.md

 ## Welcome!

-You will find data science related articles and studies about the main algorithms and trends, with some useful applications.
+You will find data science related articles and projects using the main algorithms and techniques.

 ## Content: